IITGN-CS327-2024/our-own-compiler-squirtle-squad/syntax.md

 Hello, World!
 */

+# This is an example for single line comment

-shrey_joshi: This is an example for single line comment ;
+shrey_joshi: This is an example for single line comment
 ```